 Employers are looking for skills that go beyond academic qualifications and work experience.
 In this webinar, Margaret O’Keefe explores the main employability skills that are in high demand in many areas of work today.

 When?
 This webinar took place on Tuesday 15th October.

 2. Becoming and staying employable in today’s workplace

 Finding and retaining a job in today’s workplace is tough.
 In this webinar, Iwonna Dubicka is focusing on how Business Partner helps learners develop their language skills in a business context, and develops their business and essential soft skills so that they become and stay employable.

 When?
-Tuesday 22nd October
+This webinar took place on Tuesday 22nd October

 3. How to teach business English at lower levels

 Margaret O’Keefe is hosting this webinar, which offers insights into the tools and methods for helping lower-level English students develop their communication and language skills for work, with a focus on the materials and resources in Business Partner.

 When?
 This webinar took place on Tuesday 29th October